KarlGallagher/my-dev-environment/README.md

 >Note: Linux platform setup will NOT install/configure vagrant by default.
 Run `sudo bash linux_scripts/vagrant_setup` if required.

 ### Vagrant option
-If you require or need to run the development environment on a VM, a vagrant setup based on [Debian 11](https://www.debian.org/releases/stable/) (Bullseye) is also provided.
+If you require or need to run the development environment on a VM, a vagrant setup based on [Ubuntu 22.04](https://releases.ubuntu.com/22.04) is also provided.

-`vagrant box add --provider virtualbox --no-tty generic/debian11`
+`vagrant box add --provider virtualbox --no-tty generic/ubuntu2204`

 `vagrant plugin install yaml`